There are seven schools at university level run in Iceland. These schools are the following:

 The University of Akureyri commenced teaching in 1987 with instruction in two streams: industry and nursing.
 The University now offers a varied selection of study programmes leading to the first university degree together with advanced studies in a few disciplines.

-Reykjavik University began teaching in September 1998 under the name of The Commercial College of Reykjavík.
+Reykjavík University began teaching in September 1998 under the name of The Commercial College of Reykjavík.
 In January 2000, the name of the college was changed to Reykjavík University.
-About 2500 students are enrolled at the University that offers almost 700 courses a year in four faculties.
+The University offers around 50 study programmes in four faculties.

 Iceland Academy of the Arts

-The Iceland Academy of the Arts offers degree programs and is comprised of five departments: the Department of Art Education, the Department of Design and Architecture, the Department of Fine Arts, the Department of Music and the Department of Theatre and Dance.
+The Iceland Academy of the Arts offers degree programs and is comprised of five departments: the Department of Arts Education, the Department of Design and Architecture, the Department of Fine Arts, the Department of Music and the Department of Performing Arts.

-Bifröst University offers both undergraduate and graduate programs in three academic departments.
-About 430 students are studying at Bifröst.
+Bifröst University offers both undergraduate and graduate programs in three academic departments, Business, Law and Social Sciences.
+About 600 students are studying at Bifröst.

 Háskólinn á Hólum - Hólar College